KordingLab/nerds/README.md

 Usage
 ---------
-To setup SPGL1 package, change directory to the downloaded SPGL1 folder then type following line in Matlab shell.

-`spgsetup`

 In order to download NERDS folder, either download zip file from git repository directly or use git to clone repository to particular directory that we want

 `git clone https://github.com/KordingLab/nerds`

-After that, run `setup_nerds.m` code in order to include path and setup SPGL1 tool.
+After that, run `setup_nerds.m` code in order to include path and setup SPGL1 package.
+In `setup_nerds` file, we included path in nerds folder and run setup file from SPGL1 package.

 Example Code
 ---------

+See `example_synth.m` file for an example from the paper and `example_nerds.m` that we apply NERDS algorithm to real data.

 Team members